chainwikinet/wikijs-yam-content/migration.md

 # YAM Migration

-- After a long and eventful month since the original launch of YAM, the YAM team announced that a fully functional and audited Yam protocol will be relaunching on Friday, September 18, 2020.
+- After a long and eventful month since the original launch of YAM, the YAM team announced that a fully functional and audited YAM protocol will be relaunching on Friday, September 18, 2020.

 - The replanting of YAMs comes after an active and thoughtful interim governance period, during which the community came to consensus on all key issues for V3’s launch, as well as after a successful audit by PeckShield.